 - Use the Moodle Scheduler activity to allow your students to book tutorials at times and dates you have specified.
 Follow this up with an Outlook invite so that an appointment is added to yours, and the students Outlook calendars.
-By using the schedular you can choose to remind you and the student of forthcoming booked tutorials, this in turn should reduce no shows, and dramatically reduce the administration time involved in organising tutorials.
+By using the scheduler you can choose to remind you and the student of forthcoming booked tutorials, this should reduce no-shows, and dramatically reduce the administration time involved in organising tutorials.

 - Encourage students to participate in Forums.
 Examples: Discuss the impact of current affairs on their chosen specialism.
 Post a well-known article on a subject, and ask all students to comment.
 Ask students to share some interesting articles/websites/eStream/YouTube videos they have found.
 Task them all with posting at least one post and commenting on at least two.

 - Ensure you have access to a webcam, or a built-in webcam on your computer.
-Before you start using any application that requires a webcam (Skype for Business, or ChiPlayer) it is good practice first with a colleague.
+Before you start using any application that requires a webcam (Microsoft Teams or Panopto) it is good practice first with a colleague.
 This should help to build confidence or identify issues prior to use with students.

-- You may be tempted to try to deliver all of your lectures online live (synchronously) via Skype for Business.
+- You may be tempted to try to deliver all of your lectures online live (synchronously) via Microsoft Teams.
 However, some find the experience of asynchronously delivery far less intensive, and more beneficial to your students.
-Asynchronous delivery using ChiPlayer means that instead of delivering lectures live, they are pre-recorded and made available to students on the Moodle page.
+Asynchronous delivery, using Panopto and Moodle, means that instead of delivering lectures live, they are pre-recorded and made available to students on the Moodle page.
 This allows students to view at a convenient time, and review if needed?
 It provides a more accessible option for students, and allows you to access learner analytics, and monitor engagement with ease.